Risks and causes of liver cancer

 - Infection with a virus such as hepatitis B or C

 - Inherited diseases such as iron overload disorder (haemochromatosis) and alpha 1 antitrypsin deficiency

 Primary biliary cirrhosis (PBC) is a long term liver disease where the bile ducts become damaged.
 This leads to a build up of bile in the liver, eventually causing cirrhosis of the liver.
 People with PBC have an increased risk of HCC.

 Non alcoholic fatty liver disease (NAFLD) is a group of conditions including mild hepatic steatosis and non alcoholic steatohepatitis.
 In these conditions fat builds up in the liver.
 The fat causes inflammation and damage, which may lead to cirrhosis.
 Non alcoholic fatty liver disease is common in people who have a group of symptoms called metabolic syndrome, including

 - High blood pressure

 One study has estimated that people with non alcoholic fatty liver disease have a risk of liver cancer that is 4 times higher than people without this condition.

 Long term infection with hepatitis B or C virus increases the risk of developing primary liver cancer because it causes damage to the liver (cirrhosis).
 If you have hepatitis B or C infection, it is important not to drink alcohol.
 If you do drink, it can further increase your risk of developing cirrhosis or liver cancer.

 Smoking increases the risk of liver cancer.
 Researchers estimate that almost a quarter of liver cancers in the UK are caused by smoking.
 In smokers who also have hepatitis C or hepatitis B virus infection the risk is increased further.
-Smokers who drink large amounts of alcohol may have a risk that is up to 10 times higher than people who don't smoke or drink.
+Smokers who drink large amounts of alcohol may have a risk that is almost 10 times higher than people who don't smoke or drink.